MikeyJ-Eng/eleventy-base-blog/content/blog/ninthpost.md

 ---
-title: Loops, Arrays and Objects - Practical
+title: Loops, Arrays and Objects - Averages
 description: This is a post based on my TCG Bootcamp experience
 date: 2023-05-09
 tags: